Back to All Events

 We have an exciting announcement for those of us who love the Granville Historical Society.
 Marilyn Jung, a longtime volunteer and supporter, has generously donated a group of sixty works by her late husband Michael to be auctioned for the benefit of the Society’s endowment fund.

-We are pleased to share with you that these works will be auctioned early this summer.
+We are pleased to share with you that these works are being auctioned online through June 4 and in person on June 4 at 6:00 p.m.
 A selection of the works are currently on view at the Historical Society’s Museum at 115 E. Broadway, where admission is always free.

 Both a live and online auction will be held on June 4th at 6:00 p.m., at Apple Tree Auction Center!
 For those of us who can attend in person, there will be a pre-auction reception at 5:00 p.m.